James-Harkins/kpc_backend/README.md

 ### Note:

 All requests must include an `api_key` parameter, whether as a query param in the URI for `GET` requests or in the JSON payload for any other requests.
-Requests are authenticated by checking this parameter against the "API_KEY" environment variable, which is hidden from this repository using the `figaro` gem, included in the Gemfile.
+Requests are authenticated by checking this parameter against the `API_KEY` environment variable, which is hidden from this repository using the `figaro` gem, included in the Gemfile.
 Documentation for use of this gem can be found [here](https://github.com/laserlemon/figaro).

 ---